Balanites aegyptiaca: Medicinal

 Desert date fruit is mixed into porridge and eaten by nursing mothers, and the oil is consumed for headache and to improve lactation.

 Bark extracts and the fruit repel, or destroy, freshwater snails and copepods, organisms that act as intermediary hosts of parasites including Schistosoma, Bilharzia, and guinea worm.
 Worm infections are likewise treated with desert date, as are liver and spleen disorders.
 A decoction of the bark is also used as an abortifacient and an antidote for arrow poison in West African traditional medicine.
 The antigiardial (combating Giardia parasites), antiamoebic, antimicrobial, antioxidant activity and cytotoxicity of the fruits extract has been studied.

 The seed contains 30-48% fixed (non-volatile) oil, like the leaves, fruit pulp, bark and roots, and contains the sapogenins diosgenin and yamogenin.
 Saponins likewise occur in the roots, bark wood and fruit.

 Agroforestry

 The tree is managed through agroforestry.
 It is planted along irrigation canals and is used to attract insects for trapping.
 The pale to brownish yellow wood is used to make furniture and durable items such as tools, and is a low-smoke firewood that makes good charcoal.
 The smaller trees and branches are used as living or cut fences because they are resilient and thorny.
 The tree fixes nitrogen.
 It is grown for its fruit in plantations in several areas.
 The bark yields fibers, the natural gums from the branches are used as glue, and the seeds have been used to make jewelry and beads.

 Tattoos

 Various Sahel tribes use the thorn of the tree to make incisions that result in tattoos.

-Etymology

-The generic part of the binomial Balanites derives from the Greek word for an acorn and refers to the fruit.
-This name was coined by Alire Delile in 1813.
-In Descr.
-Egypte, Hist.
-Nat.
-221 1813, the specific name aegyptiaca was applied by Carl Linnaeus as the species was initially described from specimens collected in Egypt.
-However, according to ICBN Art 62.4: "Generic names ending in -anthes, -oides or -odes are treated as feminine and those ending in -ites as masculine, irrespective of the gender assigned to them by the original author."
-Accordingly, the orthographic variant name that complies with ICBN Art 62.4 for this species is Balanites aegyptiacus.
+Ecology